bevry/eslint-config-bevry/README.md

     -   Disables incompatible rules that require ES6+
 -   If you are using JSX, then configure ESLint for it
 -   If you are using React, then configure ESLint for it
-    -   Enables the plugin `eslint-plugin-react` and configures it with its recommended rules
+    -   Enables the plugin `eslint-plugin-react` and configures it with its recommended rules and the react version you are using
+    -   Enables the plugin `eslint-plugin-react-hooks` and configures it with its recommended rules
 -   If you are using TypeScript, then configure ESLint for it
     -   Enables the plugin `eslint-plugin-typescript`
     -   Configures the parser as `typescript-eslint-parser`